-We make it easy for your company to hire smart, dedicated and young talent from difficult to reach communities
+We make it easy for your organisation to hire smart, dedicated talent from groups that are under-represented in the creative industries.

 We can support your recruitment via:

 - Intern recruitment (via Affirmative Action schemes)

 - Role recruitment (up to approx 8 years’ experience)